Thursday, March 20, 2025

 By Anthony Caruso III | Publisher

-But at the Division III level, it is tougher to fire a head coach.
+However, at the Division III level, it is tougher to fire a head coach.
 The Lions have two head coaches, who have been around for more than 20 years.

-And others who have been around for less than 10 years at the school.
+Others have been around for less than 10 years at the school.
 Wayne Dickins, the head football coach, has been at the college for less than a year.

 READ MORE: Click here for our latest NCAAM coverage